Awzaw/Translate/README.md

 #### Installation

-First get an API key: full instructions here http://docs.microsofttranslator.com/text-translate.html You'll need to create an AZURE account, prove your identity using a Credit Card (NOT FOR PAYMENT) and follow the steps to get an API key.
+First get an API key: https://azure.microsoft.com/en-us/pricing/details/cognitive-services/translator-text-api/ You'll need to create an AZURE account, prove your identity using a Credit Card (NOT FOR PAYMENT) and follow the steps to get an API key.